-A thriving and vibrant city region, Greater Cambridge has achieved rapid growth and economic success through world-leading innovation and collaboration between entrepreneurs and academics.
+A thriving and vibrant city region, Greater Cambridge has achieved rapid growth and economic success through worldleading innovation and collaboration between entrepreneurs and academics.
 It has the highest cluster of technology firms in the UK and competes on a global stage as a gateway for high-tech investment into the UK.
 However, this success and the area's appeal as an attractive place to live and work, has resulted in significant transport congestion, a shortage of housing and access to relevant skills.
 These issues have to be addressed to secure future economic growth and quality of life.
 Through the deal, the GCP has secured powers and funding from Central Government to make vital improvements to secure future economic growth and quality of life in the city region.
 The GCP aims to deliver over £1 billion of investment, thousands of new homes and jobs, and improved transport links.
 The 15-year plan focuses on four key issues: Transport, Housing, Skills and Innovation.

-Cambridgeshire and Peterborough Combined Authority- Devolution
+Cambridgeshire and Peterborough Combined Authority

-The Cambridgeshire and Peterborough Combined Authority was formally constituted in March 2017, following a Devolution deal with government which is planned to unlock hundreds of millions of pounds of new funding for the county, including £100 million for affordable homes.
+The Cambridgeshire and Peterborough Combined Authority was formally constituted in March 2017, following a Devolution deal with government which was planned to unlock hundreds of millions of pounds of new funding for the county, including £100 million for affordable homes.
 On 23rd May 2018 Councillor Bridget Smith was appointed Leader of the Council following the elections on May 3rd 2018, in succession to Councillor Topping who had previously represented the Council on the Combined Authority Board.

-Peter Maddock
+Cllr Smith represented the Council throughout 2022/23 financial year.

-Head of Finance, Section 151 Officer
+Peter Maddock Head of Finance, Section 151 Officer Date: 28/03/2024

-Date: 22/12/2023